CarBikeBhp

 • 1 to 5-star ratings based on crash performance

-• Mandatory 6 airbags in all passenger vehicles
+• Mandatory 6 airbags in passenger vehicles

 Impact: